MArchMaster of Architecture

 World-class researchers, designers, and architects

-Associate Chair Alex Schofield is an Oakland-based designer focusing on emerging technologies, material research, and their implications within the built environment.
-He completed his M.Arch at University of California, Berkeley, where he received the Mario Ciampi Art in Architecture Award for his parafictional exploration in fabrication, agency, and form of an architecture built from coffee grounds.
-Alex Schofield worked as a researcher at UC Berkeley College of Environmental Design, in development of the printFARM (Print Facility for Architecture, Research, and Materials) for various 3D printed methods and materials, as well as with the innovative materials and technology-based design firm Emerging Objects.
-He has completed residencies at both Autodesk Pier 9 and Workshop Residence in San Francisco, and has lectured and exhibited his work abroad.
-Alex operates through his design workshop, Objects and Ideograms, where he continues rethinking spatial making with an emphasis on materiality.
-He leverages his unique education and experiences to further develop design, fabrication, and material research in efforts towards a symbiotic, more ecologically conscious, built environment.
+Associate Chair Alex Schofield is an Oakland-based designer focused on the impacts of emerging technologies and material innovation on the built environment.
+A graduate of the University of California at Berkeley, Schofield has worked as a researcher at Berkeley’s printFARM (Print Facility for Architecture, Research, and Materials) and with the materials and technology-based design firm Emerging Objects.
+He has completed residencies at both Autodesk Pier 9 and Workshop Residence, and has lectured and exhibited his work abroad.
+Alex operates through his design workshop, Objects and Ideograms, which explores spatial making with an emphasis on materiality and ecology.

 Curriculum

+At the heart of our curriculum is the studio, where you’ll leverage design methodologies that synthesize diverse issues, integrate emerging technology, and respond to contemporary culture.
 Your studio work is supported by a coordinated sequence of courses in design media, history and theory, building technology, and professional practice.
 You’ll culminate your studies with a two-semester independent thesis project that interrogates the architectural discipline through research and design.
-View sample courses.

 MArch Master of Architecture